Skip to Main Content

 UNESCO Buda Castle and puszta extensions through Filmtörténet, Pannonia Post, and Origo VFX

 Here is how this works in practice.
-Hungary's matte-paint bench is shaped by the country's top period-architecture and landscape range.
+Hungary's matte-paint bench is shaped by the country's top period-build style and landscape range.
 Buda Castle and the Castle District (UNESCO World Heritage), Andrássy Avenue and Heroes' Square (UNESCO), Eger Castle, the Belle Époque Parliament riverfront, the Esztergom Basilica, the synagogues of the Jewish Quarter.
 Plus the panoramic Habsburg facades that doubled for Berlin in Mephisto, for Belle Époque Budapest in Sunset.
 Plus for period Europe across Dune Part Two, Blade Runner 2049, Atomic Blonde, Inferno, and The Witcher Netflix S3.

 Here is the short of it.
 Filmtörténet VFX (Pieces of a Woman, Sunset, Son of Saul on the credit list), Pannonia Post VFX, Origo VFX inside Origo Studios (co-VFX support on Dune Part Two), Umatik Studios.
 Plus Stern Post run matte-paint and environment-extension teams that combine classic digital-paint craft with photogrammetry, 3D projection.
 Plus Houdini procedural geometry to deliver period extensions, atmospheric establishers, and full digital-environment shots for global features and prestige series.